Conway’s Law of Engineering Management

 It was clear we needed to break down this monolith and transition to a distributed architecture with microservices.
 Distributed services allow different components of the system (e.g., runtime, front-end, data) to operate independently, making the system easier to scale, maintain, and deploy.

 To make this transition, we reorganized the original monolithic development teams into several smaller groups, each focused on a specific domain – such as runtime, front-end, and data.
 These new teams, now more autonomous, were incentivized to take ownership of their respective areas, leading to the natural evolution of independent services.
 Each group began decoupling their domain from the monolith and building it as a standalone service.
-As Conway’s Law dictates, as our communication structure shifted, the software followed, evolving from a monolithic architecture into distributed microservices.
+As Conway’s Law dictates, as our communication structure shifted, the software followed, evolving from a monolithic architecture into distributed microservices

 Distributed teams lead to misalignment

 Fearing the return of the monolith, we introduced a more structured communication framework, leaving the teams independent.
 For example, we implemented a rigid Slack structure, ensuring all teams had dedicated channels for cross-team collaboration, changes, and feedback.
 We created clear guidelines for communicating changes early and soliciting feedback across teams.
-Another example would be the enforcement of regular cross-team meetings and a shared incident response system improved communication, leading to faster resolution times and better alignment across services.
+Another example would be the enforcement of regular cross-team meetings and a shared response system that improved communication, leading to faster resolution times and better alignment across services.

 Freedom vs. Alignment